 Common pitfalls

-- Not optimizing images, then panicking when bandwidth jumps.
+- Shipping unoptimized images, then being surprised when bandwidth jumps 5x.

-- Using Next.js SSR for content that could be static, paying for compute you do not need.
+- Using Next.js SSR for content that could be static — you pay for compute you do not need.

 FAQ

-- Will my static Astro site need ISR on Vercel?: No. A fully static Astro site is served from the CDN.
-ISR is for pages that need dynamic data at request time.
+Does a static Astro site need ISR on Vercel?
+No. A fully static Astro build is served straight from the CDN.
+ISR (Incremental Static Regeneration) only matters when a page needs fresh data computed at request time, which a content article rarely does.

-- Does Vercel hurt SEO compared to a “real” host?: No. Vercel’s CDN is fast, Core Web Vitals are typically excellent, and Google does not care which CDN you use.
+Does hosting on Vercel hurt SEO versus a “real” host?
+No. Vercel’s CDN is fast, Core Web Vitals on a static site are typically excellent, and Google does not rank by which CDN serves the bytes.
+What matters is your canonical domain, page speed, and content.

 Related